muri11as/Tails-and-TUF/Metadata production/README.md

 	To make a "Live" copy of your metadata after production is finished:
 		-Change copyconfig.txt
 			COPYCONFIG.TXT:
-				PATHTO.STAGED: Where your metadata.staged foler is located.
+				PATHTO.STAGED: Where your metadata.staged folder is located.
 				PATHTOLIVE: Where you want your live metadata folder to go (server?).
 		Run copyToRepository.py
 			python copyToRepository.py path/to/copyconfig.txt